Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Results

 If $u$ is a restriction of an inner function, $\mathsf{K}[t]=0$ for nonpositive $t$ by Proposition \ref{prop_6_2} below.
 Further, we have $\Phi(t,t)=\Psi(t,t)=1$ if $\Phi(t,x)$ and $\Psi(t,x)$ are continuous at $x=t$, and therefore $H(t)$ is the identity matrix for nonpositive $t$.
 In this sense, the nontrivial range of $t$ for $u=\theta$ is $0<t <t_0$, and it is actually meaningful as follows.

 For a meromorphic inner function $\Theta=E^\sharp/E$ with $E \in \mathbb{HB}$, we define $A(t,z)$ and $B(t,z)$ by \eqref{c_205} and \eqref{c_212} with $M=E$.
 Then $E(0,z)=E(z)$ by Theorem \ref{thm_2_5}.
-Therefore, as a corollary of Theorem \ref{thm_2_4}, we obtain the following result which solves the inverse problem of finding the structure Hamiltonian from a given de Branges space $\mathcal{H}(E)$ (see also Proposition \ref{prop_6_2}):
+Therefore, as a corollary of Theorem \ref{thm_2_4}, we obtain the following result which solves the inverse problem of finding the structure Hamiltonian from a given generator $E$ of a de Branges space (see also Proposition \ref{prop_6_2}):